rnickles/audience1st_wiki/How-Reserved-Seating-Works.md

 Any flow that might use reserved seating needs to do the following:

+1. Render the partial `components/seatmap`.
+It will be hidden by default, but it must be included in any view that **might** need to show the seatmap.
 1. Attach particular CSS selectors to various elements on the page, as described below.
 1. Provide a _setup_ function that sets up various slots in `A1.seatmap` as described below, and causes the seatmap to be rendered for interaction with the user.
 1. Bind that setup function to the appropriate change event, such as the user selecting a date from a dropdown menu.
 The function is invoked on **every** change, because if it detects that (e.g.) the user selects a  GA show, it might be necessary (e.g.) to re-hide the seatmap.